Mahdy-Wagdy/Ecommerce-PowerBI-Dashboard/README.md

 # E-commerce Sales and Inventory Dashboard

 ## Overview
-This project is an interactive Power BI dashboard designed to analyze e-commerce sales, inventory, and customer feedback for Blinkit (India’s Last Minute App).
+This project is an interactive Power BI dashboard designed to analyze e-commerce sales, inventory, and customer feedback for e-commerce.
 It provides insights into sales trends, top products, customer segments, and inventory performance, with a user-friendly interface designed in Figma.

 ## Features
 - **Sales Analysis:** Tracks sales performance (YTD, last 6/9 months) with a growth rate of -2.79% in 2025 compared to 2024.